General Assembly Adjourns

 |January 1, 2022||$15.00||$12.00|

 The legislation also includes a complicated credit for small businesses with less than 50 employees.
-By including this provision, Democrats admitted publicly that increasing the minimum wage will have a cost impact on employers.
+By including this provision, Democrats admitted publicly that increasing the minimum wage would have a cost impact on employers.

 The IMA opposed SB 81 and will ask the Governor to veto the legislation.